Before & After: Changing ranch rails for a glass balustrade

 Add the Wow-Factor!

-In the majority of British homes, the staircase is situated near the entrance to the house which means it is going to be seen by all visitors.
+In the majority of British homes, the stair case is situated near the entrance to the house which means it is going to be seen by all visitors.
 With this in mind, people often feel that their staircase is one of the areas they need to pay the most attention to.
 Upgrading your staircase has the potential to create a striking first impression of your home.
 Replacing ranch rails with glass creates a huge wow-factor as the transformation is so dramatic and revolutionises the appearance of the area.
+A simple change to your staircase design that will make all the difference!

 A transformation at all levels of your home